 Dotan advises stakeholders at all business stages – from startups through their development and until all forms of exit events – including investments, M&A, sales, IPOs etc.; all while taking into consideration the business and commercial needs of his clients.

 Dotan has appeared in the prestigious ranking guide “Chambers and Partners” since 2009 as a leading practitioner in global gaming and gambling: He has been described as being “extremely knowledgeable” and “immensely skilled, motivated and ambitious”.
-Who’s Who Legal Guide cited him as a global leader in Sport and Entertainment in 2014, and he was voted Corporate International Magazine’s Gaming Lawyer of the Year in 2014.
+Who’s Who Legal Guide has cited Dotan as a global leader in Sport and Entertainment since 2014, and he was voted Corporate International Magazine’s Gaming Lawyer of the Year in 2014.

 As a well-known expert, Dotan has authored several articles on internet subjects.